apache/pulsar-site/docs/functions-develop-security.md

 import TabItem from '@theme/TabItem';
 ````

+If you want to enable security on functions, complete the following steps.

 ## Prerequisites

-If you want to enable security on functions, you need to [enable security settings](functions-worker.md) on function workers first.
+- If you want to enable security on functions, you need to [enable security settings](functions-worker.md) on function workers first.

-## Configure function workers
+## Step 1: Configure function workers

 To use the secret APIs from the context, you need to set the following two parameters for function workers.
 * `secretsProviderConfiguratorClassName`